-Point of view is one of those topics that become significantly more complex in fifth grade, but that could still be taught in fun ways by using familiar stories and videos.
+Point of view is one of those topics that become significantly more complex in upper elementary (third, fourth, and fifth grade), but that could still be taught in fun ways by using familiar stories and videos.
 In fifth grade, students need to be able to describe how the narrator or speaker’s point of view influences how events are described.

 One of my favorite approaches is using classic stories like fairy tales to help build their schema.
 They can make connections a lot quicker which only makes it easier for them to describe how each point of view changes how events are described.